 The Cocoa event model doesn’t provide a window reference to the plugin, so the out-of-process implementation is mostly straightforward.
 However, there are two wrinkles:

-Cocoa event model IME has extremely specific semantics, which don’t mesh cleanly with WebKit’s IME.
+Cocoa event model IME has extremely specific semantics, which did not mesh cleanly with WebKit’s IME at the time the code was written.
 As a result, plugin IME is handled explicitly in the browser process, with messages sent back and forth through the renderer process.
-In the future, it might be possible to move that support into WebKit itself, but doing so will likely be complicated by the fact that only Chromium routes plugin events through the normal WebKit chain (rather than intercepting them at the NSView level).
-[Note: This comment dates to WebKit1, and may not be correct for WebKit2]
+In the future, it might be possible to move that support into Blink itself.

 NPN_ConvertPoint requires that browsers be able to map plugin coordinates to screen and window coordinates, so the plugin host is forced to track the location of the browser window.
 This function is poorly spec’d, however, and it’s unclear how it should behave in the presence of CSS transforms, so the implementation may need to move to one where the query is passed into the renderer and/or browser process, and answered there, instead of window location being tracked by the plugin process.